All text and images © Friends of the Ullswater Way 2017

-It will be erected on land owned by United Utilities near the Ullswater steamers pier in Pooley Bridge.
+It is located on land owned by United Utilities near the Ullswater steamers pier in Pooley Bridge.
 This disused pumping station is a very popular view point.

 The inscription ‘Si Monumentum Requiris Circumspice’ is taken from Christopher Wren’s monument in St Paul’s Cathedral and translates ‘If you seek his memorial -

 It was chosen as being particularly appropriate by Richard, Lord Inglewood, whose father, William Vane MP (later the first Lord Inglewood) was instrumental in ensuring the success of the campaign.